leanTrin/Speedf/README.md

 text to read and calculates the words per minute.
 It then goes through the pdf and tries to figure out how long the user can read the pdf

+### Febuary 6 2019 Update
+- finished program
+- added reading test
+- added reddit /r/todayilearned subreddit for reading test text
+- removed bug where it crashes when runned without arguments
+- removed bug where it crashes when you put a 'filename' that is not a pdf

 ## Required Addtions
 [x] command line arguments